 Probably our favourite annual event in London, Kew Gardens' Christmas offering gets better and better every year.
 The atmospheric trail winds through the gardens after dark, and manages to act as both a fantastic family-friendly event, and a romantic date night.

 Over a million lights and thousands of laser beams go into the event, which also features a fire garden, light tunnel, and vintage fun fair rides to keep little ones happy.
 Food and drink stalls are dotted throughout, including marshmallow roasting pits.
-New for this year are a laser garden and moonlit woods — look out for a flotilla of tiny boats aglow on the lake.
+Look out for a laser garden, moonlit woods, and a flotilla of tiny boats aglow on the lake.

 Think of this as a mini version of Kew's offering, aimed predominantly at kiddies and their parents.
 A mile-long route winds around the ornamental lake where the trees are illuminated in all colours, before finishing in the historic arboretum.
 Drinks and snacks are on sale in the restaurant at the start and finish, so warm up with a hot chocolate before you set off, then indulge in a celebratory mulled wine on your return.

-Eltham Palace is beautiful at the best of times, but it really came into its own when the gardens were illuminated at night for Enchanted Eltham last year.
+Eltham Palace is beautiful at the best of times, but it really comes into its own when the gardens are illuminated at night for Enchanted Eltham.

 The festival is back in over three weekends in December this year, with a colourful light trail through the gardens.
 Warm up afterwards with hot drink and marshmallows in the Great Hall — and the gift shop is open and selling Christmas gifts.

-This free, outdoor festival of light installations has brightened up our dull, dark Januarys for the past few years, so we're pleased to see it'll be back for its fifth appearance in January 2019.
+This free, outdoor festival of light installations has brightened up our dull, dark Januarys for the past few years, so we're fully hoping it'll be back in 2020.
 Fun, inventive light artwork is dotted around the Canary Wharf Estate (to give it its full, corporate title), making full use of the area's water and skyscrapers.
-From a word waterfall to illuminated graffiti and giant rabbits, we can't pick a favourite from the 2018 festival — take a look at our video:
+From a word waterfall to illuminated graffiti and giant rabbits, take a look at our video:

 Of course, the world and his missus will be throwing parties and special events when Christmas lights are switched on in high streets and shopping districts around the capital.
 We'll be adding details of Christmas light switch-ons to this page as they're announced.